 I’m Rachael Ludwick.
 I currently live in Seattle, Washington, USA with my partner, baby and cats.
 I work as as software developer.
 We’re making an awesome product involving LASERS and you should check it out.
 But, disclaimer: this is a personal web site and nothing here or elsewhere on the web represents my employer).
-This blog is an attempt to learn new skills.
-Current topics are mostly agriculture and food related science, especially policy and non-scientist understanding of science.
-Other topics might include software, cooking, gardening, Seattle-related topics, transit, music etc.
+I’ve written a fair bit about agriculture and food related science, especially policy and non-scientist understanding of science, but also write about whatever I feel like. :)

 Long, Boring Technical Details